 The Reichstag is the most significant and iconic historical building of the German empire, also known as the Imperial Diet or the Parliament.
 It is located in the government district of Berlin.

 You can even enjoy a boat ride past the Reichstag.

-Then take a walking tour of the Brandenburg Gate and Holocaust Memorial.
+Then take a free walking tour of the Brandenburg Gate and Holocaust Memorial.